-- Annual reports and Audited Statement of Accounts of the previous two years of the Implementing Agency or the holding PSU.
+- Annual reports and Audited Statements of Accounts of the previous two years of the Implementing Agency or the holding PSU.

-The Committee, constituted as stated in Annex-A, is empowered to approve projects/ schemes and would be the final authority to decide on a proposal in question.
-Mentioned below are the extents of the financial assistance provided under this Scheme.
+As stated in Annex-A, the Committee is empowered to approve projects/ schemes and would be the final authority to decide on a proposal in question.
+Mentioned below is the extent of the financial assistance provided under this Scheme.

 - The Central Government assistance for infrastructure creation will be in the form of a grant-in-aid.
-This would typically be not more than the equity being provided by the implementing agency or 50 per cent of the total capital of the project.
-In cases of projects that located in North Eastern states and the Himalayan States including Jammu and Kashmir, this grant can go up to almost 80 per cent of the total equity.
+This would typically be less than the equity the implementing agency provides or 50 percent of the project’s total capital.
+In cases of projects located in North Eastern states and the Himalayan States, including Jammu and Kashmir, this grant can go up to almost 80 percent of the total equity.

-- The grant shall be subject to a limit of INR 20 Crores for each infrastructure project normally.
+- The grant shall generally be subject to a limit of INR 20 Crores for each infrastructure project.

-- To calculate the extent of the contribution by the implementing agency, the cost of the land shall not be included in the cost of the project under this Scheme.
+- To calculate the extent of the contribution by the implementing agency, the cost of the land shall not be included in the project’s cost under this Scheme.

 - Priority would be given to the infrastructure projects that have a significant contribution of stakeholders and bank financing.

-- The Central Government will not fund any recurring expenditure or establishment costs under the Scheme.
+- The Central Government will not fund recurring expenditure or establishment costs under the Scheme.

-- The Empowered Committee would finalise the extent of the grants for study related to the identification of infrastructure gaps and mapping of assets in specific sectors.
+- The Empowered Committee would finalize the extent of the grants for study related to the identification of infrastructure gaps and mapping of assets in specific sectors.